Caleb-Leavell/Jatui/README.md

 - Simple REPLs
 - Text Adventures

-Jatui is a Java library that provides a framework for building TUIs that are meant to run in a cooked-terminal environment by implementing a modularized, declarative system that allows for resuable, customizable, and analyzable application units.
+Jatui is a Java library that provides a framework for building TUIs that are meant to run in a cooked-terminal environment by implementing a modularized, declarative system that allows for reusable, customizable, and analyzable application units.

 ## Get Started

 This library is currently in **beta**, and while it's stable and tested, it's missing some features (logging, warnings, a robust toString, a couple factory methods/classes) and thorough documentation.
 However, it is still usable and useful, so feel free to use it if you'd like! (note, this library will be added to Maven Central once it's fully released)

-**Note:** This libarary requires Jansi as a dependency
+**Note:** This library requires Jansi as a dependency

 Here's a simple "Hello, World!" app to get started: